jianshu93/Range_expansion_competition/README.md

 These scripts use bootstrapping to estimate uncertainty in the estimates of the best-fitting growth and dispersal models.

-### results-bootstrap-growth, results-bootstrap-dispersal

-These scripts visualize the uncertainty in the parameter estimates of the best-fitting growth and dispersal models.
-They can be used to recreate Figs. S7, S8.

 ### analysis-simulations-long.R, analysis-simulations-long-sensitivity-alphanm.R

 These scripts simulate the spatiotemporal models in large 200-patch landscapes for 100 generations.
 The sensitivity script can be modified to examine the sensitivity of any parameter in the model (i.e., not just alpha_nm) across a range of values (see object `prop.range`).
 Note that the files created by these scripts are fairly large: 400-700 MB for each parameter set.

+### analysis-sensitivity-wave.R

+This script uses function ("fit_exponential.R") to fit an exponential model to the front of the expanding wave.
+It requires simulation data that can be generated using analysis-simulations-long-sensitivity-alphanm.R (which itself can be extended to examine the effect of other parameters).

 ### results-figure1.R